 This monument is located 21m from the nearest existing structure BK12 poleset.
 The ringfort is upstanding and is visible on all current editions of aerial photography and the 1st and 2nd edition OS maps.
 It appears to be a bi-vallate enclosure measuring approximately 48m in diameter.
 The field in which it is located was under crop on the day of survey.
 The RMP file describes the monument as follows: 'A roughly circular raised platform.
 No ditch but rough face of fort suggests the ditch may have been filled by digging away at the edge of the mound.
 Entrance to the E. The proposed replacement poleset is located 17m from the monument.
-Given the proximity of the monument to the proposed works, it is recommended that the monument be temporarily fenced off prior to and during construction works and that an archaeologist be present on site during the re-positioning of the polesets.
+Given the proximity of the monument to the proposed works, it is recommended that the monument be temporarily fenced off prior and during construction works and that an archaeologist be present on site during the re-positioning of the polesets.

-Figure 7.36 KK010-003 ringfort on 2nd edition OS map (early 1900s)
+Figure 5.25 KK010-003 ringfort on 2nd edition OS map (early 1900s)

-Figure 7.37 KK010-003 ringfort on aerial photograph (2005)
+Figure 5.26 KK010-003 ringfort on aerial photograph (2005)

-Plate 7.15 BK12 in crop in relation to ringfort KK010-003 indicated by arrow
+Plate 5.14 BK12 in crop in relation to ringfort KK010-003 indicated by arrow

-Figure 7.38 KK010-003 suggested buffer zone
+Figure 5.27 KK003-010 suggested buffer zone

-KK010-183 Enclosure (Figure 7.39)
+KK010-183 Enclosure (Figure 5.28)